Governs-AI/precheck/README.md

 # GovernsAI Precheck

-Policy evaluation and PII redaction service for GovernsAI.
+**Fully Open Source (MIT)** - PII detection and policy evaluation service for AI applications.

 This service provides real-time policy evaluation and PII detection/redaction for AI tool usage.
+You can use it, modify it, and even offer it as a hosted service - no restrictions.

 ## Features